Dru Smith: Miami Heat / Sioux Falls Skyforce (2021–2023)

-After going undrafted in the 2021 NBA Draft, Smith joined the Miami Heat for the 2021 NBA Summer League and on September 10, he signed a contract with the Heat.
+After going undrafted in the 2021 NBA draft, Smith joined the Miami Heat for the 2021 NBA Summer League and on September 10, he signed a contract with the Heat.
 He was waived prior to the start of the season and joined the Sioux Falls Skyforce as an affiliate player.
 On February 1, 2022, Smith was waived after being ruled out for the season with a knee injury.

 On October 13, 2022, Smith was signed to a two-way contract with the Miami Heat.
 He was waived by the Heat on November 13, and subsequently re-joined the Skyforce.
 On November 25, 2022, Smith was re-signed to a two-way contract with the Heat and subsequently waived on December 11, and re-joined the Skyforce two days later.

-Brooklyn Nets (2023–present)
+Brooklyn Nets (2023)

 On January 13, 2023, Smith signed a two-way contract with the Brooklyn Nets.
+In 10 appearances for Brooklyn, Smith averaged 3.3 points, 1.5 rebounds, and 1.7 assists.

+Second stint with Heat (2023–present)

+On July 1, 2023, Smith signed a two-way contract with the Miami Heat and on October 21, his deal was converted into a standard contract.

+On November 24, 2023, it was announced that Smith would miss the remainder of the 2023–24 NBA season due to an ACL injury sustained during a game against the Cleveland Cavaliers on November 22.
+The head coach of the Heat, Erik Spoelstra, blamed the court design at Rocket Mortgage Fieldhouse for the incident.
+On March 6, 2024, he was waived by the Heat.

+On July 1, 2024, Smith signed a two-way contract with the Heat.
+He played in 15 games for Miami, averaging 6.3 points, 2.6 rebounds, and 1.6 assists.
+On December 24, it was announced that Smith had suffered a season–ending torn Achilles tendon.

+On August 16, 2025, Smith re-signed with the Heat on a three-year, $7.9 million contract.